Frequently Asked Questions

 Q: Is there any expectation for license holders to submit historical data to CCRS?

-A: There will be an initial upload for required reports to start with the CCRS model.
+A: To start using CCRS, there is an initial upload for required reports.
 The reports will be “point-in-time” from the date of upload forward.
-Records maintenance requirements do not change in the switch to this new model.

-Q: Currently imported CBD materials are required to be entered into the system, will that still be the case?
+Q: Are CBD materials are required to be entered into the system?

 A: Yes.
 Imported CBD is required to have the necessary tests to allow it to be added to cannabis and the records and reporting requirements continue.

 Q: Will labs still be required to report their information to this system within 24 hours?